bobshort4bobby4/Connect4-PP3/README.md

   ![a screenshot of the levelscreen](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/difflevelinput-pp3.png)

- After the User picks a level the screen shows which player is to go first, then pauses before clearing and displaying the initial board.
+ After the User picks a level the screen shows which player is to go first (randomly choosen by program), then pauses before clearing and displaying the initial board.

   ### Game Screen
   The game screen consists of the board display and a prompt to the User to pick a move.